coder/docs/admin/workspace-management/memory-overprovisioning.md

 ---
-title: "Memory overprovisioning"
+title: "Memory provisioning"
-description: Learn how to overprovision memory requests from workspaces.
+description: Learn how to provision memory requests from workspaces.
 ---

-Coder allows you to set memory overprovisioning ratios for each of your organizations.
+Coder allows you to set memory provisioning ratios for each of your organizations.
 By changing this ratio, you can change the number of workspaces that fit onto a single Kubernetes node.

-## Step 1: Enabling memory overprovisioning
+## Step 1: Enabling memory provisioning

 A site admin/manager must complete these steps: